 - Can include these special characters: ~ @ # $ % ^ & * () / : ; ? , . <> !

 - Must be different from your last five passwords

-- Always Require: when ON, you'll be required to complete a second verification method every time you log in.
+- When Always Required is set to ON, you'll be required to complete a second verification method every time you log in.